futurecalendar/tarantool/README.md

 # tarantool
 Tarantool lua template

-app.lua is a my template for fast tarantool db creating. just write a db struct and thats it
+Here is my template for fast tarantool db creating. check app.lua just write a db struct and thats it

 ## Just descibe a db